 People with disabilities often experience challenges such as physical and functional barriers that restrict participation.
 Moreover, the social factor is also highly important for effective inclusion.
-It is claimed that 15% of the world's population has some type of disability [1].
-Disabled individuals are often associated with negative perceptions and are thus too often experiencing discrimination [2].
+It is claimed that 15% of the world's population has some type of

-People with disabilities are believed to go through processes of acceptance that depends as much on personal factors such as age, gender, psychological and emotional conditions, as well as socio-cultural factors [3].
+People with disabilities is believed to go through processes of acceptance that depends as much on personal factors such as age, gender, psychological and emotional conditions, as well as socio-cultural factors [3].
 These social and cultural factors are related to stigma.
 According to Shinohara and Wobbrock [4], stigma and disability are socially constructed phenomenon because it is the environment and attitudes of others that results in discriminating inaccessibility and barriers.

-People with disabilities often use assistive technologies to compensate for reduced functionality.
-In addition to the functionality of assistive devices, their aesthetics can also influence the relationship between product and user.
+People with disabilities often use assistive devices (AT) to compensate for the reduced functionality.
+In addition to the functionality of assistive devices their aesthetics can also influence the relationship between product and user.
 According to Soderstrom and Ytterhus [5], technologies have symbolic meanings in contemporary societies and the way people use them can confirm and reinforce certain values.
-This is also the case with assistive technology devices.
+This is also the case with AT devices.

-Users' acceptance of assistive technology is an important factor that contributes to satisfaction and engaged use, thus reducing the risks of product abandonment.
-According to Shinohara and Wobbrock [4], assistive technology users can feel stigmatized due to device aesthetics and social acceptance.
+Users' acceptance of AT is an important factor that contributes to satisfaction and engaged use, thus reducing the risks of product abandonment.
+According to Shinohara and Wobbrock [4] assistive technology users can feel stigmatized due to device aesthetics and social acceptance.
 Therefore, the design of an assistive device should not interfere negatively with the process of acceptance.
 Faucett et al. [6] pointed out that the stigma of assistive technology can threaten individuals' lifestyle, because they may feel exposed or fear facing barriers.
 Consequently, disabled individuals may abandon assistive technologies [6].

-Discrimination and judgement are also influenced by the type of disability.
+The discrimination and judgment are also influenced by the type of disability.
 According to Louvet [2], mental and sensory impairments, such as visual impairment, are more frequently associated with negative perception than physical disabilities.
 Faucett et al. [6] explained that observers will often only know that a person is disabled due to the visibility of an assistive device.
-Although such devices are designed with all the best intentions to increase human function, they can also make disabilities more visible.
+Although such devices are designed with all the best intensions to increase human function, they can also make disabilities more visible.